poetapp/documentation/rdd/separate-file-uploads.md

 At that time if the user wants us to store the file for them in IPFS:
 * They will use the `content` property, and
   * The frost-api will upload the value of the content property to the node and create a claim with the `hash` and `archiveUrl`.
-* If the user wants to handle the storage of the file themselves (whether in IPFS or some other file storage system):
+* If the user wants to handle the storage of the file oneself (whether in IPFS or some other file storage system):
   * They will just provide the `hash` and `archiveUrl` properties.